Friday, 16 March 2018

 11th March 2018.

-"Kundani" a part of Krishnagiri District was once the Head Quarters of the Hoysala king 'Veera Ramanathan' who ruled the Hoysala dynasty ( 1935 to 1954 CE) in 13th Century CE under the control of Pandyas.
-He was not a so popular king of Hoysala dynasty.
-He was the great grand son of Veera Ballala-II and son of Veera Someshwara ( 1235–63 CE ) who ruled Hoysala under Chozhas.
+"Kundani" a part of Krishnagiri District was once the headquarters of the Hoysala king 'Veera Ramanathan' who ruled the Hoysala dynasty ( 1935 to 1954 CE) in the 13th Century CE under the control of Pandyas.
+He was not a very popular king of the Hoysala dynasty.
+He was the great-grandson of Veera Ballala-II and son of Veera Someshwara ( 1235–63 CE ) who ruled Hoysala under Chozhas.
 The power of Krishnagiri was shuffled between Chozhas and Pandyas who ever in power in Tamil Nadu.
-It is presumed that Veera Someshwara, the grand son of Veera Ballala-II and his son Veera Ramanathan ruled Hoysala dynasty during the same period keeping their head quarters in different places near Krishnagiri.
+It is presumed that Veera Someshwara, the grandson of Veera Ballala-II, and his son Veera Ramanathan ruled the Hoysala dynasty during the same period keeping their headquarters in different places near Krishnagiri.

-During his rule Veera Ramanathan, renovated the Kailasanathar temple of Tharamangalam, which was originally built by the Ketti Mudali kings.
-During his rule a well called as “MARBIDIGU KINARU” at Thiruvellarai near Srirangam, Tiruchirappalli, was reconstructed, by one Kudanthai ( Kumbakonam ) vanikan ( Merchant ) Uyyaneri kaattinaan.
-And an inscription at Aragalur, Sri Kamanatheswarar Temple speaks about donation of a Village Nattarmangalam near Salem to this temple.
-He was known for the punishing of offenders to the maximum extend.
-In one of the inscription at the Panneswara Nayanar Temple at Panneswararmada, near Kaveripattinam ( Temple was built by the Kulothunga Chozha -II 1133 - 1150 CE ) says that a govt official, who accepts the bribe and the officer failed to restrict was punished to death.
+During his rule, Veera Ramanathan renovated the Kailasanathar temple of Tharamangalam, which was originally built by the Ketti Mudali kings.
+During his rule, a well-called “MARBIDIGU KINARU” at Thiruvellarai near Srirangam, Tiruchirappalli, was reconstructed, by one Kudanthai (Kumbakonam) vanikan (Merchant) Uyyaneri kaattinaan.
+An inscription at Aragalur, Sri Kamanatheswarar Temple speaks about the donation of a Village Nattarmangalam near Salem to this temple.
+He was known for punishing offenders to the maximum extent.
+One of the inscriptions at the Panneswara Nayanar Temple at Panneswararmada, near Kaveripattinam (the Temple was built by the Kulothunga Chozha -II 1133 - 1150 CE) says that a govt official, who accepts the bribe and the officer failed to restrict was punished to death.
 Veera Ramanathan Died at Kundani (the Present Hosur) on 19th Dec 1295.

-As a Capital of Hoysala Dynasty Kundani might have buzzing with activities now bears a desert look.
-Only the ruined temples reminds the glory of Hoysala dynasty.
+As a Capital of the Hoysala Dynasty Kundani might have buzzing with activities now bears a desert look.
+Only the ruined temples remind the glory of the Hoysala dynasty.
 The stones with inscriptions of the temples strewn around.
-The Shiva temple is in dilapidated condition, but still under worship, will be covered separately and Kundani Lakkamma temple was renovated keeping the base structure.
-New Anjaneyar and Renganathar temple were also built on the same site.
+The Shiva temple is in dilapidated condition, but still under worship, which will be covered separately and Kundani Lakkamma temple was renovated keeping the base structure.
+New Anjaneyar and Renganathar temples were also built on the same site.

 A dilapidated Mandapam of Shiva temple